 If he brought his wife into partnership and they shared profits equally their income would be £32,500 each and there would be no high-income child benefit charge.
 Similarly, if the business was a limited company they would be able to equalize their income so that the charge would not be payable.

-If you would like advice on how to use your family business to minimise your tax liabilities please get in touch with Ann Bibby on email@example.com or 01295 250401 to arrange a telephone call or meeting to discuss your position.
+If you would like advice on how to use your family business to minimise your tax liabilities please contact us by email or on 01295 250401 to arrange a telephone call or meeting to discuss your position.